 **Speech and Hearing Undergraduate Advising is temporarily suspending in-person meetings with students.The SPHSC Advising Office will close in-office services until further notice.
 You may reach us for general questions at: firstname.lastname@example.org

-In light of the closure of all UW offices, UW students (current UW students only, this does not apply to Transfer Students) who intend on applying to the SPHSC UG major for Autumn 2020 by the April 13, 2020 deadline, should submit undergraduate major applications via email attachment or via the online application form linked below.
+In light of the closure of all UW offices, students applying for the SPHSC major for Winter 2021 by deadline, should submit undergraduate major applications as directed below.

-If you have any questions or concerns, please contact us via email at the email listed above.
+If you have any questions or concerns, please contact us via email at email@example.com.